US financial operations guide for outsourcing and offshoring service providers

 • Outsourcing is obtaining goods or services from a foreign supplier of that good or service.
 (For example, having your advertising managed by a service in India.)

-• Offshore services, such as IT, are outsourced to a service provider or vendor in a different country.
-It is a form of outsourcing that uses providers who may not even be on the same continent.
+• Offshore services like IT are outsourced to a service provider or vendor in a different country.
+It's a form of outsourcing that uses providers who may not even be on the same continent.

 Although offshore outsourcing has risks, it presents many benefits to small businesses, as we will discuss below.
 Among these benefits are: